-With an Equity Release Mortgage, you borrow against the value of your home.
+An Equity Release Mortgage sees you borrow against the value of your home.
 How much you can borrow will be determined by your provider.
 This figure is calculated based on factors such as your age, state of health and the value of your home.

-The typical Equity Release Mortgage doesn’t require you to repay any interest during the life of the loan.
-Instead, it’s ‘rolled up’ and repaid when the house is eventually sold.
-This is typically when you pass away or move into long-term residential care.
+You don’t usually need to pay any interest during the life of the loan.
+Instead, it’s ‘rolled up’ and repaid when the house is eventually sold, typically when you pass away or move into long-term residential care.

 With an Equity Release Mortgage you can either release the money from your home all in one go or in stages, known as a drawdown plan.
 This means you only ever pay interest on the amount you’ve drawn down, rather than on everything you’ve borrowed.

-There are many reasons people use Equity Release to free up cash tied up in their homes, often because they don’t want to face the hassle and expense of moving and downsizing.
+There are many reasons people use Equity Release to free up cash from their homes.
+One big reason is because they don’t want to face the hassle and expense of moving and downsizing.